johngardner87/wqpVisualizationTools/README.md

 ## What to do if you want to switch out the datasets
 how to harmonize the data and switch the column names

-## Features
-- Shows harmonized data from WQP
-- Filters by time, location, waterbody type, watersheds, constituents, etc.
-- Shows the temporal and spatial coverage of water quality data
-- Summarizes the value of the constituent and demonstrates its trends in time series
-- ...

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.